apohl79/audiogridder/README.md

 **Server Setup:**

-1. Install the PKG (includes server and plugin binaries)
+1. Install the PKG on OSX or the Setup EXE on Windows (includes server and plugin binaries)
 2. Grant AudioGridderServer the Accessibility permission (System Preferences -> Security & Privacy -> Privacy Tab) - If you upgrade, remove the existing entry and re-add it.